FZambia/centrifuge/docs/content/description.rst

 subscribe on channels.
 And every message which was published into channel will be sent to all clients which are currently subscribed on this channel.

-When you start Centrifuge instance you start Tornado instance on a certain port number.
+When you start Centrifuge instance you start Tornado on a certain port number.
 That port number can be configured using command-line option ``--port`` .
 By default ``8000``.
 You can also specify the address to bind to with the ``--address`` option.
 For example you can specify ``localhost`` which is recommended if you want to keep Centrifuge behind a